 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
 If No: Describe the policy, standard, or process to be followed in the site-specific review.
-Wild and Scenic Rivers Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No □ ⊠ Piru Creek in Los Angeles County is designated as a Wild and Scenic River according to the Wild and Scenic River Systems Designations Map, compiled by the U.S. Department of Agriculture (USDA) Forest Service (USDA Forest Service, 2016).
+Wild and Scenic Rivers Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No Piru Creek in Los Angeles County is designated as a Wild and Scenic River according to the Wild and Scenic River Systems Designations Map, compiled by the U.S. Department of Agriculture (USDA) Forest Service (USDA Forest Service, 2016).
 This river has outstanding natural, cultural, and recreational values and the Act is intended to protect these rivers in a free-flowing condition for the enjoyment of present and future generations.
 The Wild and Scenic Rivers Act charges administration of designated rivers in the national wild and scenic rivers system to four federal land management agencies: Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, and U.S. Forest Service depending on the location of the river segment.
 Piru Creek is managed by the U.S. Forest Service.
 The Nationwide Rivers Inventory (NRI) is a listing of free-flowing river segments that are potential candidates for future inclusion in the National Wild and Scenic River System.
-Under the Wild and Scenic Rivers Act section 5(d)(1) and related guidance, all federal agencies must seek to avoid or mitigate actions that would adversely affect an NRI segment.
-No other NRI river segments, aside from Piru Creek, are located in Los Angeles County (NPS, 2018).
-Each subject property will be evaluated for its proximity to Piru Creek.
-Any properties within proximity will be evaluated to see if the project would pose an adverse effect
+Under the Wild River System River Syst

 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
-If No: Describe the policy, standard, or process to be followed in the site-specific review. on the natural, cultural, and/or recreational values of the river.
+If No: Describe the policy, standard, or process to be followed in the site-specific review.
 Figure 8 shows the locations of Wild and Scenic rivers in Los Angeles County.
 See Attachment 6 for National Park Service consultation.
-Compliance will be achieved at the site- specific level of environmental review.
-ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 Yes No ⊠ □ The proposed activities for Los Angeles County are to rehabilitate and rebuild single-family homes for low- to moderate- income individuals that were impacted during 2017 disasters.
+Compliance will be achieved at the site-specific level of environmental review.
+ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 Yes ⊠ No □ The proposed activities for Los Angeles County are to rehabilitate and rebuild single- family homes for low- to moderate- income individuals that were impacted during the 2018 wildfires.
 These activities are to return individuals to their homes, essentially rebuilding the impacted neighborhoods.
-The rebuilding activities will improve the condition of the housing, making it more durable, energy-efficient, and safe from mold, asbestos, and lead- based paint.
+The rebuilding activities will improve the condition of the housing, making it more durable, energy-efficient, and safe from mold, asbestos, and lead-based paint.
 Low to moderate income households will receive significant benefits from this program.
 This program does not create any adverse environmental impacts disproportionate for the low-income and/or minority community.
 This project is in compliance with Executive Order 12898.